 Responses at the time from professionals to this 3 year old screening included:

-Yet, now psychiatrists want to use the same guidelines as those used in the dumped Healthy Kids Check to screen 3 & 4 year olds before they go to preschool. [p.
+Yet, now psychiatrists want to use the same guidelines as those used in the dumped Expanded Healthy Kids Check to screen 3 & 4 year olds before they go to preschool.
+Again it is proposed the existing health checks currently conducted by maternal and child health nurses be expanded to include this mental health screening.
+There are an estimated 636,618 children aged 3 & 4 who could be put at risk of psychiatric drugs if this proposal goes ahead.18 [p.
 658 of PCDR, Vol. 2]

 Previous Spending Wasted on Early Intervention: The Draft Report clearly states that despite spending billions of dollars, countless hours of work by teachers, education professionals, doctors, nurses, specialists on early intervention and prevention measures ─ improvements in the mental health of children and young people have been limited.
 It further states, “there is very little information to allow us to determine whether investments in mental health and wellbeing are delivering improvements and what policy initiatives have been effective.” [ p.
 650, 693 of PCDR, Vol 2]